-Join Chris Converse for an in-depth discussion in this video Adjusting the main section for medium screens, part of Learn Sketch: The Basics.
+Join Chris Converse for an in-depth discussion in this video Adjusting the main section for medium screens, part of Sketch Essential Training: The Basics.

 - Now before we start bringing over…some of our content, we want to…turn on our layout settings for the 768 artboard.…So let's come over here to the Layers panel.…Let's select the 768 artboard.…With this selected, let's come up to the View menu,…let's come down and choose Show Layout.…Then we'll go back to the View menu…and come down and choose Layout Settings.…Now, this will probably pick up the settings…that we set for our larger artboard.…So we're going to come in here and…make some adjustments for the 768 size.…So we'll come in here, and we're going to…set the width to 728.…